Warsaw Modlin Airport: Early use

 Originally designed for military use in the Second Polish Republic in 1937, it was not opened by Polish authorities.
 Instead, it was made operational during World War II in 1940 as an airbase by the German Luftwaffe in occupied Poland.

 After being seized by the 47th Artillery Regiment of the Red Army, the airport became a temporary base for the Red Army Air Force.
 After 1945, the Modlin airfield came under the command of the Polish Air Force.
-From 1976 to the 1990s the 45th Air Experimental Squadron was based here.
+From 1976 to the 1990s, the 45th Air Experimental Squadron was based here.
 In 2000, the Polish Ministry of National Defence declared the airfield closed.
 The airport's runway was in poor condition and lacked proper lighting and modern radio navigation aids such as an Instrument Landing System.

 Redevelopment

 Subsequently, much of its original area was made available as capital in a joint management limited liability company created to run the future airport, Port Lotniczy Mazowsze Warszawa-Modlin Sp. z o.o.
 The airport was converted for civilian use, primarily as a replacement for the now closed Etiuda terminal for low-cost carriers at Warsaw's main airport, this idea emerged in the early 2000s.
 Numerous projected opening dates had slipped, and business plans with extensive infrastructure improvements, including a new passenger terminal, had been proposed without any actual progress in the construction for some time.
 An environmental assessment was completed as well.
 A schedule, announced in February 2008 had the airport opening for business in early 2010.
 On 8 February 2010, the airport was registered officially as a civil airport by the Polish Aviation Authority (Urząd Lotnictwa Cywilnego).

 In September 2009, it was announced that tenders were being accepted and funding had been secured from the EU for an opening in 2011, in time for the Euro 2012 Football Tournament.
-Construction works finally began in October 2010 and were expected to be completed before Euro 2012; however the deadline was not met and instead the airport began to operate in July 2012.
+Construction works began in October 2010, but the deadline was not met and the airport didn't begin operations until July 2012.

 A new 5 km rail spur branching off from the existing Warsaw–Gdynia line will be built with an underground station at the airport, theoretically providing a 30-minute commute to Warsaw centre.

 Although the first aircraft was meant to depart Modlin on 16 July 2012, the airport was officially inaugurated the day before, and the first passenger flight from Budapest arrived at the airport around 17:30.
 Low-cost-airlines Wizz Air and Ryanair started to use the airport as bases.